All Episodes

 And it is the Monday Rush Limbaugh Show.

-It is the Monday Rush Limbaugh Show, Columbus Day edition, and I believe this literally is the case.
+It is the Monday Rush Limbaugh Show, Columbus Day Edition.

-I heard the Friday show and Rush said dog on it.
+I heard the Friday show and Rush said, Dog on it.

 I'm tired of everyone having Columbus Day off.